Meet the Board

 What do you like most about working in prospect development?

 The community.
 Absolutely my favorite thing about this field is the willingness my fellow professionals have to share what they’ve learned with each other.
-I try to pay it forward all the time – which is why Education Chair was such a great place for me for so long!
+As I talked about in a blog post last year, I try to pay it forward at every opportunity – which is why Education Chair was such a great place for me for so long!

 Chris Copsey